askasp/live_tea/Blag.md

 ### DDD  (Domain driven design)
 Domain driven design is about having the code reflect the language you use at work.

-The idea is that developers and product/sale people can speak the same language. #halleluja This, naturallly, won't work.
+The idea is that developers and product/sale people can speak the same language. #halleluja.
+This, naturallly, won't work.
 Tribe language, has been around forever, and DDD won't change that.
 But, admidettly, its easier to say SendMessage and refer to the message sending function , than the MessageSendingFactoryClassInterfaceImpl.

 When doing DDD get a bunch og devs and domain experts in a room and define all the business events.